 Variety reports that Sony Pictures has tapped Scott Rosenberg and Jeff Pinkner, the writing team from both Jumanji: Welcome to the Jungle and Jumanji: The Next Level, as well as 2018’s Venom, to pen the script.

 Other films and TV series on the pair’s individual resumes include Con Air, High Fidelity, The Amazing Spider-Man 2, Fringe, and Kangaroo Jack.

-The new season began with a television special in April 2019, then the first episode premiered one week later.
+The new season began with a television special in April 2019, and the first episode premiered one week later.

-Viz Media acquired the master license to the second anime season, including digital streaming, TV broadcast, electronic sell-through, home media, and merchandising rights for North America, Latin America, and Oceania.
+Viz Media acquired the master license for the second anime season, including digital streaming, TV broadcast, electronic sell-through, home media, and merchandising rights for North America, Latin America, and Oceania.

 The company streamed the show as a Hulu exclusive.
 Crunchyroll streamed the series in Europe, excluding French- and German-speaking Europe, and in the Middle East and North Africa.

 Acting as producers will be Avi and Ari Arad, the former of whom was a producer for the Hollywood live-action Ghost in the Shell, Spider-Man: Into the Spider-Verse, Iron Man, and Daredevil.

 One-Punch Man is the latest in a list of anime and manga series being made into live-action Hollywood films.

 The most successful of the live-action Hollywood remakes in the 2010s and beyond was 2019’s Alita: Battle Angel, receiving a 53 on Metacritic.